Dave-Sterry/Portfolio/README.md

 _A simple one page portfolio to hightlight what I have learned about creating and styling websites in HTML and CSS.
 This project was my first independent code review project for Epicodus_

-The site can be viewed [here](https://dave-sterry.github.io/portfolio)
+The site can be viewed [here](https://dave-sterry.github.io/Portfolio/)

 ## Setup Instructions
 1. User will need to have an up to date browser installed such as Chrome of Firefox
-2. Using the browser navigate to the [gh-pages](https://dave-sterry.github.io/portfolio) for this project
+2. Using the browser navigate to the [gh-pages](https://dave-sterry.github.io/Portfolio/) for this project
-2. Alternatively use the browser navigate to my [Github Page](https://github.com/Dave-Sterry/Portfolio)
+2. Alternatively use the browser navigate to my GitHub page [respository](https://github.com/Dave-Sterry/Portfolio) for this site
 3. Click the Green **Code** button and select **Download Zip**
 4. Unzip the downloaded folder
 5. Open the _index.html_ file to view the site locally